 Further projections towards 2030 and 2050 indicate a rampant success of EVs in the coming decades.
-The Paris Declaration on Electro-Mobility and Climate Change and Call to Action, developed in the framework of the Lima-Paris Action Agenda and announced at COP21, targets more than 100 million electrically driven vehicles on the road in 2030, up from 1 million today [39].
+The Paris Declaration on Electro-Mobility and Climate Change and Call to Action, developed in the framework of the Lima-Paris Action Agenda and announced at COP21, targets more than 100 million electrically driven vehicles on the road in 2030, up from 1 million today [42].
 Within the 2016 Energy Technology Perspective (ETP), published by International Energy Agency (IEA), the objectives of the 2° scenario sets a deployment target for electric vehicles exceeding the goal of the Paris Declaration with 140 million EVs by 2030 globally.

-Downscaling to the European level, the study of the DG for Internal Policies provides a good estimate of the 2030 EV stock.
-Considering the moderate scenario, a forecasted number of 22,6 million EVs vehicles on the road will be electrically driven, see Table 4 [38].
+Downscaling to the European level, the study of the European Parliament's Committee on Industry, Research and Energy provides a good estimate of the 2030 EV stock.
+Considering the moderate scenario, a forecasted number of 22,6 million EVs vehicles on the road will be electrically driven, see Table 4 [41].
 This projection corresponds to the 'revolution scenario', anticipated by Eurelectric, Figure 7.
 Therefore, for the further tasks, for 2030, Scenario 2 from Table 4 will be used.

-Table 4: European market forecast EVs by 2030 [38]
+Table 4: European market forecast EVs by 2030 [41]